The picture above shows the brake system installed … it took a bit of head scratching to get there!

 I sent Tom an email asking about this, and he replied within minutes (on a Sunday!) … can’t ask more than that.
 He said he’d make me a longer one if required, but suggested I check it when rigged properly.

-Be the first to comment on "33-04 to 10 Rudder Pedals & Beringer Brakes"
+4 comments on 33-04 to 10 Rudder Pedals & Beringer Brakes